 Dylan Paul is an actor in the Broadway company of Moulin Rouge the Musical, playing at the Al Hirschfeld Theatre.
 On Broadway, he has previously appeared in Cabaret at Roundabout Theatre Company’s Studio 54 .
 Regional credits include principal roles with the Oregon Shakespeare Festival, Illinois Shakespeare Festival, Houston Shakespeare Festival, the Folger Shakespeare Theatre, and the American Shakespeare Center.
 In tandem with a performance career, Dylan has pursued a creative agenda featuring international research and collegiate teaching, with a focus on heightened text and speech work.

 As a Fulbright research grant recipient, he practiced and examined Trinidadian Masquerade, additionally creating the Traditional Mas Archive.
 As a free resource dedicated to preserving Mas performance practices, it has been exhibited at the National Museum and Art Gallery of Trinidad and Tobago.
 Other research efforts include the redesign and standardization of the International Dialects of English Archive, a major online tool for the study of accents and dialects of English as spoken in over 120 countries.

-Dialects and phonetics have been integral parts of his work as a professor, designing courses in voice, text, Shakespeare, and other performance areas for MFA and BFA students at the University of Idaho.
+Dialects and phonetics have been central to his work as a professor, designing courses in voice, text, Shakespeare, and other performance areas for MFA and BFA students at the University of Idaho.
 He is a recipient of the Voice and Speech Trainers Association Clyde Vinson Award and has taught voice and speech work at the University of Houston and the University of the West Indies.
 MFA: University of Houston Professional Actor Training Program, BFA: Theatre & Voice, University of Kansas.

 Direction, coaching, workshops